CWE-1043: Data Element Aggregating an Excessively Large Number of Non-Primitive Elements

 What is CWE-1043: Data Element Aggregating an Excessively Large Number of Non-Primitive Elements?+

 CWE-1043: Data Element Aggregating an Excessively Large Number of Non-Primitive Elements is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
 The product uses a data element that has an excessively large number of sub-elements with non-primitive data types such as structures or aggregated objects.
-This issue can make the product perform more slowly.
-If the relevant code is reachable by an attacker, then this performance problem might introduce a vulnerability.
 While the interpretation of "excessively large" may vary for each product or developer, CISQ recommends a default of 5 sub-elements.

 What are the security consequences of Data Element Aggregating an Excessively Large Number of Non-Primitive Elements?+